Otite-Git/FinalCapstone-Hyperion-Dev-Certification-Projects-/README.md

 **Hi!
 Welcome to my repo containing the Python Project undertaken on the CoGrammar HyperionDev Certification Program along with personal project I've gone on to develop on a variety on things 🚀:**

-In this repositry you will see the projects that I have undertaken during my time on the CoGrammar HyperionDev Bootcamp.
+In this repository you will see the projects that I have undertaken during my time on the CoGrammar HyperionDev Bootcamp.
 You will find progressive development of my Python skills over the 16 weeks duration of the Bootcamp program.

 1. Simple Age Quiz
 2. Triathlon Award Calculator